Tiffany's strong China sales offset tepid America's business

 LONDON UK shares hovered just in positive territory on Tuesday as sterling fell ahead of Britain's budget statement due later in the day, with strong updates from smaller firms boosting the mid caps .

-Tiffany & Co's (TIF.N) strong sales in China and higher prices made up for some disappointing business in its home market in the latest quarter, leading the U.S. jeweller on Tuesday to raise its profit forecast for the year.
+Tiffany & Co's (TIF.N) strong sales in China and higher prices helped mitigate disappointing business in its home market in the second quarter, leading the U.S. jeweller on Tuesday to raise its profit forecast for the year.

+Shares of Tiffany rose 2.2 percent to $83.50 in trading before the market opened.

-There were fears this summer that luxury spending in China might slow as the economy there weakened, but Tiffany is the latest Western brand to report good sales there.
-Prada SpA (1913.HK) and Coach Inc (COH.N) recently posted big gains in the world's fastest-growing market for luxury goods.
+There were fears this summer that luxury spending in China could slow, but Tiffany is the latest Western brand to report good sales there.
+Prada SpA (1913.HK) and Coach Inc (COH.N) recently posted big gains in the world's fastest growing luxury market.

-Sales at stores open at least a year in Asia, except for Japan, rose 13 percent in the second quarter ended July 31, helped largely by China.

-But same-store sales were unchanged in the Americas, which is still Tiffany's biggest market.
-This suggests the company may have faced the same summer pullback by U.S. shoppers that dented sales at chains ranging from Saks Inc SKS.N to Target Corp (TGT.N).
+But in the Americas, still Tiffany's biggest market, sales at stores open at least a year were unchanged, suggesting the company may have faced the same summer pullback by U.S. shoppers that dented sales at chains ranging from Saks Inc SKS.N to Target Corp (TGT.N).

-Tiffany said it still expected net sales worldwide to increase by a mid-single-digit percentage rate for the year, including the effect of the strong dollar.
+Still, the pick-up in business outside the Americas, where Tiffany is focusing its expansion, reassured Wall Street that the jeweller's growth prospects remain good, he said.

-The company has struggled to find the right mix of the expensive jewellery for which it is known and the more-affordable silver items, typically less than $500, that generate 25 percent of sales and comprise its most profitable category.
+Tiffany has struggled to find the right mix between the expensive statement jewellery it is famous for and more affordable silver items, typically less than $500, that generate 25 percent of sales and comprise its most profitable category.

-Still, the pickup in business outside the Americas, where Tiffany is focusing its expansion, reassured Wall Street that the jeweller's growth prospects remain good, Yarbrough said.

-Sales in Asia outside Japan now account for about 22 percent of overall revenue, compared with 11 percent five years ago.
+Brisk business in China fuelled a 13 percent same-store sales gain in Asia outside Japan, well above estimates, which called for a 9 percent increase.

+Same-store sales rose 7 percent in Europe, excluding currency fluctuations.
+In Japan, excluding the impact of the weak yen, same-store sales were up 8 percent, led by high-end jewellery.
+Overall, sales in Japan fell 14 percent, including the currency effect.

-Sales growth would have been 8 percent if not for the strong U.S. dollar, which reduces the value of goods sold overseas.
+Global net sales would have been up 8 percent if not for the strong U.S. dollar.

-Same-store sales climbed 5 percent, in line with estimates.
-Excluding currency fluctuations, they were up 7 percent in Europe and 8 percent in Japan.

-Despite strong demand for high-end jewellery in Japan, overall sales there fell 14 percent because of the weak yen.
+Tiffany still expects net sales worldwide to increase by a mid-single-digit percentage for the year, including the effect of the strong dollar.

 Second-quarter net income rose to $106.8 million, or 83 cents per share, from $91.8 million, or 72 cents per share, a year earlier.